Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 None

 == Changelog ==

+= 3.7.9.2 =
+- Made a couple of changes in the copy protection feature's JS code.

 = 3.7.9.1 =
 - Added captcha functionality for custom login form which is produced by the WP function: wp_login_form()
 - Fixed a minor bug with the copy protection feature's JavaScript code.